 Members of the special review board shall receive compensation and reimbursement for expenses as established by the commissioner.

 (a) A petition for a reduction in custody or revocation of provisional discharge shall be filed with the commissioner and may be filed by the patient or by the head of the treatment facility.
 A patient may not petition the special review board for six months following commitment under subdivision 3 or following the final disposition of any previous petition and subsequent appeal by the patient.
+The head of the treatment facility must schedule a hearing before the special review board for any patient who has not appeared before the special review board in the previous three years, and schedule a hearing at least every three years thereafter.
 The medical director may petition at any time.

 (b) Fourteen days prior to the hearing, the committing court, the county attorney of the county of commitment, the designated agency, interested person, the petitioner, and the petitioner's counsel shall be given written notice by the commissioner of the time and place of the hearing before the special review board.
 Only those entitled to statutory notice of the hearing or those administratively required to attend may be present at the hearing.
 The patient may designate interested persons to receive notice by providing the names and addresses to the commissioner at least 21 days before the hearing.
 The board shall provide the commissioner with written findings of fact and recommendations within 21 days of the hearing.
 The commissioner shall issue an order no later than 14 days after receiving the recommendation of the special review board.
 A copy of the order shall be mailed to every person entitled to statutory notice of the hearing within five days after it is signed.
 No order by the commissioner shall be effective sooner than 30 days after the order is signed, unless the county attorney, the patient, and the commissioner agree that it may become effective sooner.